PC114643.jpg

 UCD offers free, no-obligation site visits to landowners in west Klickitat and Skamania Counties for assistance in the following areas:

 • Know your forest.
 What do you have on your land?
-Spend some time, learn your plant community, get some advice.
+Spend some time, learn your plant community, and get some advice.

 • Make a plan to get there.
 Be specific.
 Draw maps.
 Set out specific activities for the next two, five, ten years to move closer to your goals.